 The Line Assistant offers a further possibility to equalize the spiral shift.
 By means of this system the spot can be moved against the spiral feed.
 Due to this function, the laser spot does not runs like a spiral on the cylinder, but like one circumferential line for each feed.
 Thus, there is no shift of the start and end point of an engraved circumferential line, and therefore no seam, as it would occur with a spiral-shaped feed.

-In recent years, Schepers has made great efforts to adapt the Digilas laser system even better to the requirements for the engraving of gravure printing and embossing cylinders.
+Conclusion In recent years, Schepers has made great efforts to adapt the Digilas laser system even better to the requirements for the engraving of gravure printing and embossing cylinders.
 In close cooperation with its users, the direct engraving system has been continuously further developed.
 As a result, Schepers developed innovative engraving functions which offer some advantages, particularly for the engraving of gravure printing and embossing cylinders.
 This not only led to encouraging results never achieved before, but also shows that direct laser engraving still offers a great potential.
 However, the Digilas system will be further developed, e. g. for the direct laser engraving of functional surfaces for the embossing of optical, antibacterial, and biomedical structures.